24th July 12

 University College London – As of last year, UCL has begun asking for one A* and two As at A Level and score of above 14 on the LNAT.

 Durham University – Over the last couple of years Durham has upped its entry requirements to one A* and two As at A level, and rumours abound that they only consider candidates who score 20 or more on the LNAT.

 In short, a challenge.
 A standard law degree will take you a minimum of three years, but some can go to four with options to either study abroad or do an internship.

 Most law courses focus on the core principals in the first and second years.
-Teaching is centered around developing the core skills that lawyers need; research, forming an argument, interviewing clients.
+Teaching is centred around developing the core skills that lawyers need; research, forming an argument, interviewing clients.
 You will do modules in criminal law, corporate law, contract law, property law and European Law to name but a few.
-Options in the third year include labour law, child law, hlegal philosophy and human rights law.
+Options in the third year include labour law, child law, legal philosophy and human rights law.

 Expect to work very hard.
 Law is an incredibly stimulating, intellectually challenging course, that will prepare you for a career as a barrister or a solicitor.

 Amazing.
 One you’ve finished your degree, you will be in a great position to get yourself a job at a City Law firm as a barrister or a solicitor.
 And both pay exceptionally well.